 #What is the most common LG remote problem?

-Dead batteries cause over 90% of LG TV remote failures.
+Dead batteries are the leading cause of LG TV remote failures.
 Swap in fresh AA or AAA alkaline batteries, wait one minute for the remote to reconnect, and test again before trying anything else.

 #Why does my LG remote work only sometimes?